zelhajou/42cursus-ft_printf/README.md

 1. **`va_list`** : Create a list of arguments
     - *`va_list`* is used in situations in which we need to access optional parameters and it is an argument list.
 So, our list will contain some data that will be accessed after we declare our *`va_list`*
     - *`va_list`* is like any other type.
 It’s effectively a pointer to an arguments in the var-args array.
 After calling *`va_start`*, argp points at the first var-argument.
-3. *`va_start`* is a macro which accepts two arguments, is used to initialize a va_list with the address of the first argument after the fixed arguments.
+3. *`va_start`* is used to initialize a va_list with the address of the first argument after the fixed arguments.
     ```c
       int ft_printf(char* format, ...)
       {